 (a) if the permit authority refuses to consider the application because the applicant has not complied with a requirement under section 18(1) within the specified time; or

-(b) if the permit authority has referred the application in accordance with the Heritage of Western Australia Act 1990 but the Heritage Council has not provided its advice within the time mentioned in subsection (1) or (2).
+(b) if the permit authority has referred the application in accordance with the Heritage Act 2018 but the Heritage Council has not provided its advice within the time mentioned in subsection (1) or (2).

 (6) Despite subsection (3) and section 18(2), the permit authority may decide whether or not to grant the building permit or demolition permit, and may give the applicant written notice of its decision, after the period applicable under subsection (1) or (2), or the time specified under section 18(1), has expired, and the validity of the decision is not affected by the expiry.

 [Section 23 amended: No. 37 of 2012 s.
-8.]
+8; No. 22 of 2018 s.
+183(4).]

 24. Notice of decision not to grant building or demolition permit